Paul Reubens: 2002–2004: Subsequent charges

 In December, he pleaded not guilty through Berk.
 In March 2004, child pornography charges were dropped in exchange for Reubens's guilty plea to a lesser misdemeanor obscenity charge.
 For the next three years, he was required to register his address with the sheriff's office, and he could not be in the company of minors without the permission of their parent or legal guardian.

 Reubens later stated that he was a collector of erotica, including films, muscle magazines, and a sizable collection of mostly homosexual vintage erotica, such as photographic studies of teen nudes.
 Reubens said that what the city attorney's office viewed as pornography he considered to be innocent art, and whether the memorabilia were pornographic images "depends on what one sees in those images".
 Reubens described the nude images as people "one hundred percent not" performing sexual acts.

 Being an avid collector, Reubens often purchased bulk lots, and one of his vintage magazine dealers declared that "there's no way" he could have known the content of each page in the publications he bought, and the dealer recalled Reubens asking for "physique magazines, vintage [1960s] material, but not things featuring kids".

-During this ongoing legal issue, Reubens spent two years in Sarasota, Florida, caring for his terminally ill father, who died in February 2004 of cancer.
+During this time, Reubens spent two years in Sarasota, Florida, caring for his terminally ill father who died of cancer in February 2004.
 In the 2025 documentary Pee-wee as Himself, publicist Kelly Bush Novak recalls "I got a call from Paul and he told me it absolutely wasn't true.
 He knew Jeffrey Jones and Jeffrey Jones was being accused of... improprieties and that person who accused him had been to Paul's house with Jeffrey and other people.
 And that person accused Paul of possession of child pornography."